-Members of the public are getting the message: Call your doctor or clinic if you think you have novel coronavirus.
+Members of the public are getting the message: Call your doctor or clinic if you think you have the novel coronavirus.

 It’s important to call ahead if you have symptoms of COVID-19.
 The hospital or clinic can properly protect its staff before you arrive, or you might be told to recover at home so you don’t make other people sick.

 Now Sanford Health clinics are getting calls from people with colds or other respiratory illnesses asking for a doctor’s note and a negative COVID-19 test before they can return to work.

 “I’m sure it’s out of concern in the community,” said Dr. Mike Wilde, vice president and medical officer at Sanford USD Medical Center in Sioux Falls, South Dakota.
 But he would like to clear up some things.

 First, COVID-19 tests are not available to anyone who wants one.
 Not yet, anyway.

 “There are not many tests available in the U.S., and we need to reserve those for the most ill patients,” Dr. Wilde said.